 I’m not quite where I want to be … and I hope I never am.
 The journey of discovery is exquisite.

-I have so much to share with you about being more in love with your kids, and helping them be more in love with you!
-But first, we have to face the fact that screens are too compelling.
+I have so much to share about how to fall more in love with your kids, and how they can fall more love with you!
+Screens are too compelling.
 We are on them too much...and our kids are too.
 Whether you have a toddler or teens (or both), this information applies.

 P.S.
 If you're looking for a screen-free parenting guide, this isn't it.
-As a mom of teens and an educator, I believe that our digital natives are picking up genius skills necessary to thrive in today's world.
+As a mom of teens and an educator, I believe our digital natives are picking up genius skills necessary to thrive.
 In our house, we love each other and we use our screens.
 Deprivation isn't necessary ... but balance is.
-Get your copy today, and please let me know how you like it by leaving an Amazon review.
+Get your copy today!

 I'm the mom psychologist who helps you GetKidsInternetSafe.